Mon-Fri: 9AM - 6PM

 Jersey City, NJ 07306

-Are you running a company that needs fast capital but don’t want to go through the trouble on waiting for a traditional bank loan?
-In some cases, a company’s future revenues may be used to access money immediately.
-What distinguishes a Merchant Cash Advance (MCA) from a regular loan is the method of repayment?
-We’ll address these concerns in this blog entry and hopefully clarify some of the ambiguity surrounding merchant cash advances.
-So read on for information on the what the best merchant cash advance companies can offer their clients.
+Are you running a company that needs fast capital but doesn’t want to go through the trouble of waiting for a traditional bank loan?
+In some cases, a company’s future revenues may be used to access the money immediately.
+What distinguishes a Merchant Cash Advance (MCA) from a regular loan is the method of repayment.
+We’ll address these concerns in this blog entry and hopefully clarify some of the ambiguity surrounding MCAs.
+So read on for information on what the best merchant cash advance companies can offer their clients.

 A merchant cash advance is a kind of non-loan financing known as an “asset purchase,”.
-You’ll get a cash advance up front in return for a portion of your company’s future income when you get a merchant cash advance from a funder.
+You’ll get a cash advance upfront in return for a portion of your company’s future income when you get an MCA from a funder.
 Until the advance has been repaid (together with any charges), your lender will receive a share of your daily or weekly debit and credit card transactions.

 As an example, for every $100 dollar transacted, $10 is collected from the MCA provider and the net difference goes to the merchant.
 The MCA is the lump sum advanced to the business owner in this transaction.

-The majority of bank funding can take a week or more, MCA offer fast funding often times in under 24hrs.
-MCA do not require approved specific uses of the capital as traditional banks may require.
+The majority of bank funding can take a week or more, MCA offers fast funding often times in under 24hrs.
+MCAs do not require approved specific uses of the capital as traditional banks may require.
 There is no need for collateral.
 Even if your credit is challenged, you have a greater chance of being approved than with a traditional loan.

 Expensive repayment terms.
 Costs on merchant cash advances tend to be higher than with many traditional loans.
-MCA are usually shorter in duration under 24 months vs traditional loans.
+MCAs are usually shorter in duration, under 24 months vs traditional loans.

 Any business purpose can be served by MCAs.
 A merchant cash advance might be used for a variety of reasons, as seen below: